How to Sell Your House With a Realtor [10 Key Steps]

 Buyer inspections

-The buyer can opt to have their own inspections, whether they included a contingency in their offer or not.
+The buyer may choose to schedule their own inspections, whether or not they included an inspection contingency in their offer.

-Because there might be something you can do beforehand that will swing the inspection report in your favor.
+There may be steps you can take ahead of time to help swing the inspection report in your favor.

 Buyer’s loan

-A buyer’s pre-approval letter (or pre-qualification) doesn’t mean they’re guaranteed to obtain a mortgage.
+A buyer’s pre-approval or prequalification letter doesn’t guarantee they’ll secure a mortgage.

-There’s a process they need to go through after you accept their offer.
+There’s a process the buyer needs to go through after a seller accepts their offer.

-• The loan officer submits the initial documents to the underwriter (the decision-maker for the buyer’s loan).
+1. The loan officer submits the buyer’s initial documents to the underwriter (the decision-maker for the loan).

-• The loan officer and buyer work together to satisfy the loan conditions.
+3. The buyer and loan officer work together to satisfy the conditions.

 Why does this matter?

-Because you’ll need to put your house back on the market if the buyer doesn’t get their loan.
+Because you’ll need to put your house back on the market if the buyer doesn’t secure their loan.

-This phase often begins about a week before the sale is final.
+This phase typically begins about a week before the sale is complete.

-The buyer will revisit your home for a final visual inspection a few days before closing.
+The buyer will visit your home a few days before closing for a final visual inspection.

-Game plan with your real estate agent to ensure your home is presented in the same condition as the buyer agreed to purchase it in.
+Work with your agent to ensure the property is presented in the same condition as when the buyer agreed to purchase it.

 Confirm what’s needed to close

-Your realtor should coordinate your signing of the final documents with the escrow company.
+Your Realtor will coordinate the signing of the final documents with the escrow company.

 • A government-issued photo ID for verification

-• Your bank details for processing the sale proceeds.
+• Your bank details to process the sale proceeds.

-Ask your realtor for a list of items that should be completed before you hand over the keys to the buyer.
+Ask your agent for a checklist of items to handle before handing over the keys.

-• Remove all personal items from the property.
+• Remove all personal belongings from the property

-• Transfer utility services out of your name.
+• Transfer utility services out of their name

 Verify the sale is official